 What do you have coming up in terms of releases and gigs?

 I have a record which has just been released on the GUY imprint ‘Curt’s Jam/MYou Yeah Love’ and it’s done really well, and been supported by the likes of Tony Humphries and The Black Madonna and It has a stamp of my dog on the vinyl which I’m well pleased about:) You can catch me on Friday the 19th Otober with Simon Hawes from SoSure music at the amazing Number 90 bar, Hackney Wick for a night of pure bliss on the riverside, come on down for a dance, it’s free to get in, don’t miss this one.

 How did you put together your guest mix for the radio show & what have you included – any exclusives or surprises?

 I was going mix just really deep tunes but then I realised I wanted to include some of mine in there so the mix starts deep, then I make it a bit more sample/hip hop based then it goes really deep again;) there’s an exclusive tune on there from South London’s Zloot that really works the dance floor well amongst a lot of my personal faves I’ve got in to recently, hope you enjoy it 🙂

-You can catch his guest mix on the Constant Circles Radio show broadcasting on the following schedule –>
+You can catch his guest mix on the Constant Circles Radio show –>